-Directors Whose Term Expires in 2024 (if elected) - Class 2 Andrew M. Caggia, Director since 2014, age 72 Andrew M. Caggia, Director since 2014, age 72 Business Experience and Other Directorships Experience, Qualifications and Attributes Mr. Caggia is the retired Senior Vice President and Chief Financial Officer of Standard Microsystems Corporation (SMSC), where he worked from 2000 until his retirement in 2006.
-Mr. Caggia also served as a director of SMSC from 2001 until its purchase by Microchip Technology Incorporated in 2012.
-Prior to SMSC, Mr. Caggia was Senior Vice President and Chief Financial Officer of General Semiconductor, Inc. from 1997 to 2000.
-We believe Mr. Caggia's qualifications to sit on our Board include his extensive executive experience in the semiconductor industry and his experience with financial accounting matters for complex global organizations as well as his knowledge of business strategy.
+Experience, Qualifications and Attributes We believe Mr. Caggia's qualifications to sit on our Board include his extensive executive experience in the semiconductor industry and his experience with financial accounting matters for complex global organizations as well as his knowledge of business strategy.
 Mr. Caggia qualifies as an "audit committee financial expert" under SEC guidelines.

-Directors Whose Term Expires in 2024 (if elected) - Class 2 (continued) Luis A. Müller, Director since 2014, age 51 (executive Director) Business Experience and Other Directorships Experience, Qualifications and Attributes

-Dr. Müller has been the President and Chief Executive Officer of Cohu since December 28, 2014.
-His previous roles at Cohu include serving as President of Cohu's Semiconductor Equipment Group from 2011 to 2014; Managing Director of Rasco GmbH from 2009 to 2011; Vice President of Delta Design's High Speed Handling Group from 2008 to 2009; and Director of Engineering at Delta Design from 2005 to 2008.
-Prior to joining Cohu, Dr. Müller spent nine years at Teradyne Inc., where he held management positions in engineering and business development.
+Directors Whose Term Expires in 2024 (if elected) - Class 2 (continued) Luis A. Müller, Director since 2014, age 51 (executive Director) Business Experience and Other Directorships Experience, Qualifications and Attributes Dr. Müller has been the President and Chief Executive Officer of Cohu We believe Dr. Müller's qualifications to sit on our Board include his since December 28, 2014.
+His previous roles at Cohu include serving as extensive executive, including CEO, experience in the semiconductor President of Cohu's Semiconductor Equipment Group from 2011 to 2014; equipment industry, broad knowledge of business development and Managing Director of Rasco GmbH from 2009 to 2011; Vice President of strategy, semiconductor technologies, corporate governance and Delta Design's High Speed Handling Group from 2008 to 2009; and international operations.
+Director of Engineering at Delta Design from 2005 to 2008.
+Prior to joining - Cohu, Dr. Müller spent nine years at Teradyne Inc., where he held management positions in engineering and business development.